 General Sir Charles Warren, G.C.M.G., K.C.B., F.R.S., R.E., 1840–1927

-Born in 1840, Charles Warren was educated at Cheltenham College, from which he proceeded to Sandhurst and Woolwich.
+Born in 1840, the son of Major-General Sir Charles Warren - one of the heroes of Inkerman - Charles Warren was educated at Cheltenham College, from which he proceeded to Sandhurst and Woolwich.

 He was gazetted in 1857 in the Royal Engineers, was given his company in 1869, and six years later became Major and Brevet Lieutenant-Colonel.

 Between 1867 and 1870 Lieutenant Warren carried out the explorations in Palestine which form the basis for our knowledge of the topography of ancient Jerusalem and the archaeology of the Temple Mount/Haram al-Sharif.

 This first major expedition of the Fund, in addition to the information it provided concerning Jerusalem, served to raise the public interest in the work of the Fund sufficiently such that £60,000 was raised by public subscription to carry out the great Survey of Western Palestine.
 In addition to his explorations on, under, and around the Temple Mount/Haram al-Sharif, Warren surveyed the Plain of Philistia, the Roman temples on Mount Hermon, and carried out a very important reconnaissance of central Jordan.